-The Peninsula Teaching School started in September 2011 as one of the first 100 Teaching Schools across England, the first in Cornwall and at that time one of only four in South West England.
+The Peninsula Teaching School partnership was designated in September 2011 as one of the first 100 Teaching Schools across England, the first in Cornwall and at that time one of only four in South West England.
 Following changes in headship at both Pool Academy and Penrice Academy the Teaching School was re-designated by NCTL in July 2017.

-The purpose of the Peninsula Teaching School (PTS) Partnership is;
+The purpose of the Peninsula Teaching School Partnership is;